Deploy Office 365 ProPlus with System Center Configuration Manager (Current Branch)

 - Deploy Office with Configuration Manager (Current Branch).
 For more details, see Choose how to deploy.

-You can customize these options to match the requirements for your organization, including deploying to more than two groups, changing update channels, and deploying Visio and Project.
+You can customize these options to match the requirements for your organization, including deploying to more than two collections, changing update channels, and deploying Visio and Project.
 For more information on those customizations, see Customize your deployment.

 Step 1 - Review and update your Configuration Manager infrastructure